 How to make Lavender water

-Make a space in the centre of the bottom and place the first heat-safe bowl upside down on the bottom
+Place 2 cups of fresh or dried lavender bud in a medium-sized cooking pot to cover its bottom completely.
+Make a space in the center of the bottom and place a heat-safe bowl upside down on the bottom.

 A few tips for better result